I am an expert when it comes to taking care of tabby cats—I almost feel that I am one.

 It might take some time to train your cat not to scratch the rugs or furniture.
 You might need to try several different scratching toys and various other solutions.
 Some of us have strong preferences for what we scratch.
 Please be patient.

 And if you really value your furniture over the health and well-being of a living creature, do not consider bringing a cat into your home.
 Close this browser window, right now, and get yourself a chia pet instead.

 The End of the Beginning

 I hope I've covered some of the important basic things you should know about tabby cats.
-Spaying and neutering is key.
+Spaying and neutering are key.
 So is finding an alternative to declawing.
 So is healthy food, clean water, a nice litterbox, regular veterinary care, and lots of love and attention.

 That being said, if you share your life with tabby cats, you will always be learning more about us.
-We will continue surprise you with our curiosity, our intelligence, and our unique personality quirks.
+We will continually surprise you with our curiosity, our intelligence, and our unique personality quirks.

 Since there's always more to learn about tabbies, I'll be writing more about them in the coming weeks.
 I might even let my co-kitty Piglet in on some of the fun.

 - Egyptian Mau Tabby by Liz West http://www.flickr.com/photos/calliope/ / CC BY 2.0